8 call recording insights your business may be missing

 3 Sep 2019 in Digital Marketing

 Aside from the obvious benefits of training and quality assurance, there are numerous insights held within business call recordings that marketing and sales departments alike can use.

 At Infinity, we consider automatic call recording to be a valuable contributor to a business's success.
 Its wealth of potential insights can improve a customer’s experience and your employees, and even inform the company's overall strategy.

-Here’s a selection of eight practical insights from call recording software that we’ve learnt over the years.
+Here’s a selection of eight practical insights from business call recording software that we’ve learnt over the years.

 A phone call between one of your employees and customers should focus on solving their queries and creating a great experience.
 If your phone agents are frantically scribbling down valuable information from their conversation, their attention is divided and the quality of the call is compromised.

-Call recording systems take the pressure off phone agents and allows them to do what they do best.
+Call recording systems take the pressure off phone agents and allow them to do what they do best.
 It grants them the security of knowing they can always check back on a recording should they need clarification as to how best to resolve a customer’s query, all the while still giving their conversation 100% undivided attention.

 According to ITSMA, a buyer is 48% more likely to convert with a company that personalises their marketing towards them1.
-Whilst there are many ways to build customer personas, one way that’s often overlooked is call recordings.
+Whilst there are many ways to build customer personas, one way that’s often overlooked is call recordings for business.

 Business call recordings offer a wealth of insights into customer preferences, likes, dislikes, and quirks.
 What’s often said during a phone call is less open to misinterpretation and is sometimes more revealing about a person's true identity than what could be typed into an email.